amanddateixxeira/amanddateixxeira/README.md

 # portfolio

-developer portfolio
+Developer portfolio

 ## Tasks

-The control of the tasks of this project will be carried out on Github
+The control's tasks of this project will be carried out on Github

 ## Icons
-:package: New features
+- :package: New features
-:up: update
+- :up: update
-:beatle: fix bug
+- :beetle: fix bug
-:checkered_flag: releasebealte
+- :checkered_flag: release